 - Heat exhaustion: The sustained loss of fluids through excessive sweating can lead to heat exhaustion.
 If you feel weak, nauseous or dizzy after spending time in the heat, you are likely suffering from heat exhaustion.
 Left unaddressed, heat exhaustion can become heat stroke.

-How can I stay safe in high humidity?
+Ways to stay safe in high humidity

 - Check the humidity level before venturing outside: Whatever your plans for the day, it’s always a good idea to check the weather beforehand, especially if you’re planning outdoor activities.
 Awareness of the forecasted heat and humidity allows you to pack enough water and sunscreen, and plan for the proper number of breaks in the shade.